 Training will establish a connection to your pet that will only get better and clearer over the months and years with the training you will learn.
 You will be refreshing your pet’s training for your lifetime together.

 We accept all major credit cards, checks, cash and PayPal for your convenience.
 We do not offer payment plans.
+A $100 deposit is required to book your appointment online.

 I am an advocate for a dog’s mental recovery.
 I truly want them to succeed.
 I assess their demeanor, create a strategy to achieve the goal of the owner, and then implement it.
 Every approach involves leash training and getting and keeping the dog’s attention.
 Leash training is where the dog owner communicates their wishes to the dog…their likes and dislikes.
 Just like a telephone line!